After Treatment: Anxiety

 Services Offered

-Helpline: The information specialists at the Cancer Information helpline are available Monday to Friday in English and French from 8am to 6pm.
-For other languages, they can access an interpreter service.
+The Cancer Information helpline is available Monday to Friday in English and French from 6am to 6pm EST. For other languages, they can access an interpreter service.

 Contact